 - Learn about the benefits, risks and limitations of genetic testing

 - Learn what you can do to decrease your risk for developing cancer (screening, medical, surgical)

-- Receive information regarding clinical trials, if eligible
+- Receive information regarding clinical trials or research studies, if eligible

 Genetic tests are available for hereditary breast cancer.
 Among them are the most common hereditary breast cancer syndromes involving the BRCA1 and BRCA2 genes.
 When genetic testing is complete and an alteration is found in one of the identified genes, an individual’s risk for developing certain types of cancer is significantly increased.
 For women, there is an increased risk for developing breast and/or ovarian cancer.
 For men, there is an increased risk for breast and prostate cancer.
 In addition, men and women who have already been diagnosed with these cancers are at increased risk for developing a second cancer.